Copyright renewal in the United States

 Works published before 1964 in the US are all in the public domain, excepting only those for which a renewal was registered with the US Copyright Office.
 Relatively few works from this era have had their copyrights renewed.
 A US Copyright Office study in 1961 found that fewer than 15% of registered copyrights had been renewed.
 While the copyrights for most Hollywood movies were renewed, some were overlooked by mistake.
-One example was It's a Wonderful Life, whose 1946 copyright thus lapsed in 1975.
-However, this applied only to its images (allowing a colorized version); Dimitri Tiomkin's score and the short story, from which the screenplay was adapted, had separate copyrights properly renewed.
+One example was It's a Wonderful Life, whose 1946 copyright thus lapsed in 1975, but this applied only to its images (allowing a colorized version); Dimitri Tiomkin's score and the short story, from which the screenplay was adapted, had separate copyrights properly renewed.

 The US Copyright Act of 1976 modified these provisions so that the second, renewed term was 47 years.
-This extension applied to works that had been copyrighted between 1950 and 1977 and were thus in their first 28-year term of copyright protection, as well as to new works copyrighted after 1977.
+This extension applied to works that had been copyrighted between 1950 and 1977 and were thus in their first 28-year term of copyright protection.
 The maximum term of copyright protection became 75 years instead of the 56 years of the 1909 law, and applied to works whose copyrights were renewed in 1978 or later.

 Copyright renewal has largely lost its significance for works copyrighted in the US in 1964 or after due to the Copyright Renewal Act of 1992.
 This law removed the requirement that a second term of copyright protection is contingent on a renewal registration.
 The effect was that any work copyrighted in the US in 1964 or after had a copyright term of 75 years, whether or not a formal copyright renewal was filed.
 There are some legal reasons for filing such renewal registrations.
 A further amendment to US copyright law in 1998 extended the total term of protection to seventy years beyond the life of the creator (or for corporately-generated material, 95 years) which now applies to all works copyrighted in 1964 or after.